jaypsingh/CS-Selenium/Readme.md

 This shows how using page oject model we can do the following:
 - Refresh the web page

-### 33. GoForwardOnAppPage()
+### 33. GoToSeleniumTutorialPage()
-This method is used to demonstrate the use of **page object model**.
+This method is used to demonstrate how we can navigate to other page model.
-This shows how using page oject model we can do the following:
+In this test we ate starting from SeleniumEasyPage() page model and in the run we are transiting to seleniumTutorialPage() model.
-- Going back on the page
+This shows how we can do the following:
-- Going forward on the web page
+- Navigate to other page model at run time.